Top Fragrant Houseplants

 What it needs: Grow passionflower in a bright spot protected from drafts.
 Keep the soil evenly moist (but not wet) throughout the year.
 Fertilize with a general-purpose houseplant food in spring and summer.

 Hoyas are old-fashioned plants coming back into style.
-Easy-growing vines, many (such as Hoya cacunosa, shown here) feature waxy, sweetly scented pink or white flowers.
+Easy-growing vines, many feature waxy, sweetly scented pink or white flowers.
 Their glossy, dark green leaves are attractive even when the plants aren't in bloom.

 Name: Hoya selections

 What it needs: No-fuss hoya prefers a medium to bright spot and protection from drafts.
-This plant is good for forgetful gardeners because it likes to be on the dry side and doesn't mind if you sometimes miss a watering or two.
+This is one of the best indoor plants for forgetful gardeners because it likes to be on the dry side and doesn't mind if you sometimes miss a watering or two.
 Fertilize with a general-purpose houseplant food in spring and summer.

 Test Garden Tip: Hoyas can take a while to bloom.
 If you've had one for a couple of years and never seen a flower, give it more light.